sophiee03/Parallel-Computing-HW-1/README.md

-# H1 Serial and Parallel Execution Comparison
+# Introduction to Parallel Computing, Homework 1
 Homework for the first deliverable of the course "Introduction to parallel computing" in University of Trento.

 In this repository we will analyze the behavior of a code execution with different parallelization techniques: serial execution, implicit parallelism execution and explicit parallelism execution.